 Holtville is a somewhat small city located in the state of California.
 With a population of 6,404 people and two constituent neighborhoods, Holtville is the 487th largest community in California.

 When you are in Holtville, you'll notice that it is more blue-collar than most other communities in America.
-44.03% of Holtville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Holtville is a city of sales and office workers, construction workers and builders, and service providers.
-There are especially a lot of people living in Holtville who work in office and administrative support (12.44%), farm management occupations (12.00%), and sales jobs (8.67%).
+35.14% of Holtville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Holtville is a city of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in Holtville who work in office and administrative support (13.30%), farm management occupations (10.97%), and sales jobs (10.47%).

-Holtville is a very ethnically-diverse city.
+Holtville is an extremely ethnically-diverse city.
 The people who call Holtville home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Holtville, accounting for 79.02% of the city’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Holtville residents report their race to be White, followed by Native American.
-Important ancestries of people in Holtville include Swedish, German, Scottish, and French .
+People of Hispanic or Latino origin are the most prevalent group in Holtville, accounting for 78.05% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Holtville residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Holtville include Swedish, German, Scottish, and Italian.

 The most common language spoken in Holtville is Spanish.
 Other important languages spoken here include English and German.